GiancarloHaidar/A2_Group6B_MidTermGame/README.md

 # Description:

-challenges associated with Multiple Sclerosis (MS) through gameplay mechanics rather than direct instruction.
+Challenges associated with Multiple Sclerosis (MS) through gameplay mechanics rather than direct instruction.

 Multiple Sclerosis is a neurological condition that affects communication between the brain and body, often causing symptoms such as fatigue, balance issues, vision problems, and coordination difficulties [1].
 Our game translates aspects of these symptoms into interactive mechanics so that players experience these effects while navigating the environment.